Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

 - the dog may get reunited with its owner

 - the dog may turn out to be social and adoptable

 - the dog will get neutered/sterilized and will be prevented from procreating

 - the dog won't get hit by a car, die, or starve

 What About No-Kill Shelters?

 No-kill shelters hand-select their dogs.
-They temperament test and pick dogs from facilities that are overwhelmed.
+They temperament-test and pick dogs from facilities that are overwhelmed.
 This is what gives them the opportunity to be no-kill, because they select highly adoptable dogs.
 Most shelters won't take an animal over the counter.
-Pets are considered property, so they would be taking a chance taking a dog over the counter.
+Pets are considered property, so they would be taking a chance by accepting a dog over the counter.
 Some shelters may take a dog—puppies or purebreds or exceptionally sweet dogs.
 It all depends on your area.

 Can I Keep the Stray Dog I Found?

 You are legally required to report the lost dog within 48 hours of it being found.
 Otherwise, you can be charged with a misdemeanor.
 Some areas have a 30-day rule.
 That is, if the dog isn't claimed for 30 days, you can adopt it.

 Some people choose to keep the animal they've found.
 This occurs after exhausting all attempts to try to reconnect the dog with the owner.
 It's best to contact all shelters and Animal Control and have the dog scanned before deciding if you are ready to keep the stray or lost dog that you found.
 Many times, you can notify the shelter or the Animal Control center that is holding the dog and let them know that you would like to adopt the dog if it is not claimed.
 You can likely visit the dog while it waits out its "quarantine."
 Keep open and direct contact to make sure the facility knows you are ready to adopt once the 30-day period or designated time frame has passed.